Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Observations and Data

 We identify the sample of point sources used for beam determination using a multi-step selection process.
 We begin with bright sources detected in SPT-3G temperature maps above a flux cutoff.
 For the main field, we choose a flux cutoff of $>200$~mJy at 95~GHz.
 For the summer fields, we choose a lower flux cutoff to ensure a statistically robust sample size from each field.
 This initial selection yields 129 candidate sources.
 From this set, we exclude 9 sources that appear extended or are associated with extended emission in visual inspection of the temperature map residuals (see the top-right panel of Figure~\ref{fig:source_example} for an example that passes this check).
 We further exclude 11 sources which exhibit specific data quality issues, such as being located near the field boundaries where coverage is non-uniform.
 In such cases, the spatially varying noise levels would violate the stationarity assumptions required for our Fourier-domain analysis (Section~\ref{sec:chi2}).
 To facilitate a uniform multi-band analysis where the source position is determined with high signal-to-noise (S/N $\gg 10$) in every band, we exclude 3 sources with peak amplitudes $<300\,\mu\mathrm{K}$ (approximately 15\,mJy) in any of the three observing bands.
 Finally, we exclude 6 sources that have another bright source in the $0.5^\circ \times 0.5^\circ$ map, as that would contaminate the beam measurement.

 The final sample contains 100 sources distributed across our survey fields: 46 from the main field and 54 from the summer fields.
-We retain sources regardless of their intrinsic polarization fraction; sources consistent with unpolarized emission provide constraints on temperature-to-polarization leakage (Section~\ref{sec:leakage}) and contribute to the empirical covariance estimation (Section~\ref{sec:precision}).
-The sources span a range of properties, with some consistent with unpolarized emission and others up to $12\%$ polarized.
-The majority of sources have polarization fractions in the 1\%--3\% range.
+All selected sources are used in the leakage-template construction (Section~\ref{sec:leakage}), independent of polarization fraction.
+We emphasize that the analysis is not based on an effectively unpolarized source sample: 91 of the 100 sources are detectably polarized, including all of the brightest sources, and the separation of leakage from intrinsic source polarization relies on the variation of polarization angles across the sample rather than on the assumption that the sources are unpolarized.
+The sources span a range of properties, with a few consistent with unpolarized emission and others up to $12\%$ polarized; the majority have polarization fractions in the 1\%--3\% range.
+The lower-polarization-significance sources still contribute to the leakage-template construction and to the empirical covariance estimation (Section~\ref{sec:precision}), while the $\betapol$ constraint is dominated by the significantly polarized sources (see Appendix~\ref{app:splitsample}).